captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I know.
 ---
-You're right, I know.
+You’re right, I know.
 ---
 Look.
 ---
-All I'm saying is how exactly
+All I’m saying is how exactly
 ---
 did you do it
 ---